DistortionApplied/simgame/README.md

     x gotta get IP addys involved
-    x the browser's window wackiness needs to chill x Links on googo need to be worked on x browser history needs to not be persistant when a save game is deleted. x terminal needs to save it's history better, a lot gets deleted or cleared along the way when   it shouldn't.
+    x the browser's window wackiness needs to chill x Links on googo need to be worked on x terminal needs to save it's history better, a lot gets deleted or cleared along the way when   it shouldn't.